e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Strata are barriers.
 A stratum that produced any error-severity diagnostic, of either kind, throws before the next stratum begins; probing against unresolved wiring is meaningless.
-The only partial results ever carried past a failure are violation lists from pure checking passes. [§12][s12] lays the build out in three strata, and therefore no stratum needs machinery for carrying partial internal results across a failure.
+The only partial results ever carried past a failure are violation lists from pure checking passes.
+So none of the three strata ([§12][s12]) needs the machinery for carrying partial internal results across a failure that it would otherwise need.
 That machinery is the cost that kept this decision open, and it never materializes.

 **No cascade suppression within a stratum** — a deliberate simplification (row 57).
-A wire typo'd as `:throtle` produces both a [did-you-mean](#g-did-you-mean) error (the offending name plus the list-in-hand it should have matched) and an unconnected-input error for the intended `throttle`; both are reported.
+A wire typo'd as `:throtle` produces both a [did-you-mean](#g-did-you-mean) error (the offending name plus the list-in-hand it should have come from) and an unconnected-input error for the intended `throttle`; both are reported.
 They render adjacently (diagnostics sort by path), and the pairing is self-explanatory.